This page is the operator quick-reference for common production changes and high-signal failure scenarios.

 Check:

-• downstream TLS metrics
+• downstream TLS and handshake metrics

-• listener cert/key presence and permissions
+• listener certificate paths and permissions

 Likely causes:

-• invalid or expired certificate material
+• expired or wrong certificate material

-• wrong SNI mapping
+• wrong hostname coverage

-• missing client certificate in required-client-cert mode
+• missing client certificate where required

-• client-side protocol mismatch
+• client protocol mismatch

 Immediate actions: